thruthesky/fireflutter/docs/error_handling.md

 Some of the widgets and logic in fireship throw `FireshipException` exception.

-Those exceptions and whatever exceptions derived from other packages are **NOT** handled by fireship.
+Those exceptions and whatever exceptions derived from other packages may **NOT** be handled by fireship.
 The app is responsible for handling the exceptions.